20 Constitution Cruisers vs. 20 D7 Battlecruisers

 Speaking of that, I do think the option to disengage after a scenario is important because otherwise we would be following this up with a Pursuit scenario right away, and I don't think that would be particularly fun for either player.
 We fought our one battle and I'm fine with my fleet being able to retreat now.

-EDIT: I just wanted to point out that each fleet was 20 x 6 = 120 construction cost of ships (!).
+120 construction cost of ships (!).
 If a starting homeworld has a system output of 30 and you're only getting maybe half of that after maintenance, then each fleet represents about 8 turns of economic investment.
 With BroAdso's recommended construction capacity of 2 x Utilized Productivity (~12 at each shipyard at the start of the game) it would take 10 turns to build all of these ships.
 The maintenance cost of each fleet is 10 EP per turn.

 What I am trying to reinforce is that these two fleets should be pretty anomalous in Galaxies, and you're only going to see these kinds of forces arrayed against each other in a major battle.
 And a more realistic fleet is going to include a mixture of units, and probably a better command ship.